kimai/kimai/README.md

 > **NOTE**
 >
-> sudo -u www-data (a command which grants the "www-data" user temporary administrator/super-user privileges) is intended primarily for server applications.
-If you are installing Kimai 2 on a desktop computer - even for use in a local network, but where the computer primarily serves as a single user computer - you will avoid permission errors by subsituting "www-data" in the relevant commands with your username (i.e. sudo -u myusername ...).

-There are [further infos about installation](var/docs/installation.md) if you have to use FTP or want to develop with Kimai.
+> There are [further infos about installation](var/docs/installation.md) if you have to use FTP, want to develop with Kimai, or are setting Kimai up on a personal computer (vs a server).

 If you want to install Kimai 2 in your production environment, then SSH into your server and change to your webserver root.
 You need to install Git and [Composer](https://getcomposer.org/doc/00-intro.md) if you haven't already.